CS341W-Admin/traffic/README.md

     - Click the "Create pull request" button. *The "Open a pull request" input panel appears.*
 7. Perform the following steps to finalize and submit your pull request:
     - Type a brief 1-line description for the request, such as, "Submitting code for Traffic Light Fun."
-    - Use the "Write" textbox to leave any comments or questions about this exercise.
+    - (Optional) Use the "Write" textbox to leave any comments or questions about this exercise.
     - Click the "Submit" button.

 **Conclusion:** You have completed the steps necessary to submit your code.